Last updated on August 28th, 2023

 RB: If the world was your oyster and you could live anywhere, where would you choose?

 AV: I have one place in mind, but I also feel like I need to kiss a lot more frogs (AKA live in lots of more places).
-If I keep travelling for 5 more years, and my heart keeps coming back to that one place, then I’d pick it.
+If I keep traveling for five more years, and my heart keeps coming back to that one place, then I’d pick it.
 If not, I just want to keep being a nomad for as long as my soul desires.
-Ideally, I want to live in each place for about 3-6 months… we shall see.
+Ideally, I want to live in each place for about three to six months.
+We shall see.

 RB: Who in your life fills you with the most inspiration?